 The Office of Financial Aid and Scholarships encourages all students to apply early for financial aid and scholarships.
 To ensure full consideration for aid, submit your FAFSA as soon as possible after Oct.
-1 of each year and search for scholarships using the links above as soon as possible after November 1st of each year.
+1 of each year and search for scholarships using our scholarship search engine as soon as possible after Nov.
+1 of each year.
 We recommend filing by Feb.
 15 in order to meet possible state deadlines.
 If you need more information on how to apply, please visit the links below:

 To find out how to complete various processes for financial aid, watch a YouTube video here.

 At Eastern Illinois University, we understand how COVID-19 has impacted wages, savings, financial security, and the ability to pay for life’s extras.
 Because of this, the two-year-old financial information you provided on your Free Application for Federal Student Aid, may not accurately reflect yours or your parent’s financial situation this current year.